Introduce Version Identifier

 • Stay backward-compatible whenever possible, but do not hesitate to upgrade the major version when necessary.

-• Provide migration aids such as change logs, code snippets, and mappings of identifiers and parameters from old to new version.
+• Provide migration aids such as change logs, code snippets, and mappings of identifiers and parameters from old to new versions.

 • Be aware of design challenges caused by automatic routing.
-For example, Version Identifiers in encrypted message payloads might not be visible to intermediaries and therefore can not be used fo routing purposes.
+For example, Version Identifiers in encrypted message payloads might not be visible to intermediaries and, therefore, can not be used for routing purposes.

-“Interface Evolution Patterns — Balancing Compatibility and Extensibility across Service Life Cycles” has further hints.
-For example, “stick to a standardized and consistent versioning strategy, e.g., decide which objects to version consistently (operations, data types etc.) or which versioning schema to use (e.g., Semantic Versioning).”
-[Lübke et al. 2019]
+“Interface Evolution Patterns — Balancing Compatibility and Extensibility across Service Life Cycles” provides further hints.
+For example, “stick to a standardized and consistent versioning strategy, e.g., decide which objects to version consistently (operations, data types, etc.) or which versioning schema to use (e.g., Semantic Versioning)” [Lübke et al. 2019].

-The Evolution patterns in MAP cover versioning.
+The evolution patterns in Zimmermann et al. [2022] cover versioning.
 For instance, there is a pattern called Semantic Versioning.
-Service Level Agreement is captured in pattern form as well.
+The concept of Service Level Agreement (SLA) is captured in pattern form as well; an SLA pertains to a single or multiple versions and should specify and reference those versions explicitly.

 Arnaud Lauret’s book on Web API design covers the topic [Lauret 2019], and the blog post “5 Ways to Version APIs “ also discusses options with pros and cons.